Craft Emergency Relief Fund

 We do not support art practices that include hate speech or hate symbols.

 For the purposes of this program we define a career or practice threatening emergency as a circumstance or a group of circumstances that are unforeseeable and that have an immediate and profound effect on the applicant.
 The types of events that we use as examples of a career or practice threatening emergency events are fires, floods, other acts of nature, theft, and emergency medical need.
 Our experience has been that career or practice threatening events are determined as much by how they impact the life of the applicant as by the nature of an event, so the examples cited above are not exclusive.

-This program will not consider requests for dental work, chronic situations, capital improvements, or projects of any kind; nor can it consider situations, resulting from general indebtedness or lack of employment.
+This program will not consider requests for routine dental work, chronic situations, capital improvements, or projects of any kind; nor can it consider situations, resulting from general indebtedness or lack of employment.
 Emergencies vary based on an individual’s circumstances and inquiries will be evaluated on a case by case basis.

 - Reside and Work in U.S or U.S Territories

 I have resided and worked in the U.S. or U.S. Territories for the last two years

 Check the FAQs page.
 Also, review the eligibility guidelines.
 If after reviewing this information, you believe you may be eligible for CERF+ emergency assistance, please complete our inquiry form.
 If you have additional questions, please contact us.